-MIG Welding Basics for Farm and Automotive Repair
+MIG Basics for Automotive Welding Repair

-It’s important to know the requirements and capabilities for the application.
-How much voltage and amperage a weld requires depends on a number of variables, including metal thicknesses, type of metal, joint configuration, welding position, shielding gas, wire diameter and speed.
-Miller machines provide a convenient reference chart, located on the inside of the door housing the wire feed system, to help determine voltage and amperage.
+- Setting parameters: It’s important to know the requirements and capabilities for the application.
+How much voltage and amperage a weld requires depends on several variables, including metal thicknesses and type, joint configuration, welding position, shielding gas, as well as wire diameter and speed.
+Miller® machines provide a convenient reference chart, located on the inside of the door accessing the wire feed system, to help determine voltage and amperage.
 Machines with the Auto-Set™ feature, found on several Millermatic® and Multimatic® models, offer a simpler process for setting proper voltage and amperage.
 Simply select the wire diameter and dial in the thickness of metal.
 The machine will then automatically select the proper voltage, amperage and wire feed speed.

 Once the proper wire and shielding gas are selected, there are some basic welding techniques to keep in mind to help achieve the best results.

-The proper wire stickout for MIG welding should be around 1/4 to 3/8 of an inch from the contact tip, possibly a little longer for tight joint access, such as when welding inner body panels, inside corners, pillars, roof rails and floor pans — all of which are in tight spaces that can be difficult to access.
+Wire stickout: The proper wire stickout should be around 1/4 to 3/8 of an inch from the contact tip, possibly a little longer for tight joint access, such as when welding inner body panels, inside corners, pillars, roof rails and floor pans — all of which are in tight spaces that can be difficult to access.
 Stickout refers to the length of unmelted wire that extends from the end of the contact tip.
-One good rule of thumb is to listen for the “sizzling bacon” sound; if the arc sounds irregular, one common culprit could be too long of a wire stickout.
+One good rule of thumb is to listen for a sizzling bacon sound; if the arc sounds irregular, one common culprit could be too long of a wire stickout.
 Also keep in mind that changing the distance between the contact tip and the workpiece causes voltage to vary and changes the shape of the weld bead, so don’t hold the gun too far away from the material being welded.
 If you need to run a longer wire stickout, you may need to set your voltage and wire feed speed higher to compensate for the additional length of wire.

 Tips for various positions

-The travel angle in welding is defined as the angle relative to the gun in a perpendicular position.
+The travel angle is defined as the angle relative to the gun in a perpendicular position.
 Normal welding conditions in all positions call for a travel angle of 5 to 15 degrees.
 Travel angles beyond 20 to 25 degrees can lead to more spatter, less penetration and general arc instability.

 The work angle is the gun position relative to the angle of the welding joint.
 The recommended work angle varies with each welding position and joint configuration.
 Consider these guidelines for different welding positions:

 - For a butt weld (a 180-degree joint), hold the gun at a 90-degree angle to the workpiece, directing the filler metal straight into the joint with a travel angle of 5 to 15 degrees.
 A small, back and forth motion with the gun can help fill a large gap or when making multiple passes.
 A slight pause at the side of the weave bead can help avoid undercut.

 - For a lap joint (also a fillet weld), angle the gun between 60 and 70 degrees.
 The thicker the metal being welded, the greater the angle.
 Lap joints are used for substructure reinforcements, rocker panels and frames.

 - Because of the effects of gravity, the gun work angle must be dropped slightly by 0 to 15 degrees.
 Without changing the work angle, the filler metal may sag or rollover on the bottom side of the weld joint.
 The travel angle, whether using a push or pull technique, generally remains the same as for a weld joint in the flat position.

 - Vertical welding, both up and down, can be difficult, which makes pre-weld setup important.
-Consider reducing the voltage and amperage 10 to 15 percent from the settings for the same weld in a flat position.
+Consider reducing the voltage and amperage 10 to 15 percent from the settings you would use for the same weld in a flat position.
 The vertical down technique helps when welding thin metals, because there is less arc penetration due to the faster travel speed.
 When welding vertical down, keep the wire on the leading edge of the weld puddle.
 A slight weave may help flatten the weld crown.
 With vertical up welding, the travel angle of the gun is a 5 to 15 degree drop from the perpendicular position.
 A slight weaving motion can help control the size, shape and cooling effects of the weld puddle.

-- This is the most difficult and should be avoided when possible.
-If you need to weld in the overhead position, reduce welding parameters a minimum of 10 to 15 percent and try to maintain fast travel speeds to avoid having the weld pool fall from the joint onto you.
+- This is the most difficult welding position and should be avoided when possible.
+If you need to weld in the overhead position, reduce welding parameters by a minimum of 10 to 15 percent and try to maintain fast travel speeds to avoid having the weld pool fall from the joint onto you.

 Choosing a welder

-- The Millermatic® 141 with Auto-Set™ is an all-in-one wire welder that welds 24-gauge to 3/16-inch mild steel, in a 120V, easy-to-use package.
+- The Millermatic 141 with Auto-Set is an all-in-one wire welder that welds 24-gauge to 3/16-inch mild steel in a 120V, easy-to-use package.

-- The Millermatic® 211 Auto-Set™ with MVP™ welds from 24-gauge to 3/8-inch thick material in a single pass and offers Miller’s Multi-Voltage Plug, which allows you to connect to common 120 or 230 V power receptacles without using any tools.
+- The Millermatic 211 Auto-Set with Multi-voltage plug (MVP™) technology welds from 24-gauge to 3/8-inch-thick material in a single pass and MVP technology allows you to connect to common 120 or 230 V power receptacles without using any tools.

-- The Millermatic® 252 offers the highest duty output in its class and can weld material from 22-gauge to 1/2-inch thick in a single pass.
+- The Millermatic 252 offers the highest duty output in its class and can weld material from 22-gauge to 1/2-inch thick in a single pass.
 The machine has no-tool, quick-change reversible drive rolls and an easy-to-set, scaled tension knob.

-Choices to suit many applications
+Choices to suit many automotive welding applications